 These settings are used for the Outlook Integrated Archive Search and for the PST Export function.
+For information on exporting messages from the IAP, see "Exporting messages from the IAP" (page 95).

 Table 11 [HKLM\Software\Hewlett-Packard\Outlook PlugIn\Search] settings